DorianSheiles/DorianSheiles/README.md

 Howdy!
-I'm Dorian Sheiles, an avid software developer from Australia.
+I'm Dorian Sheiles, an avid software developer from Australia who works primarily in the .NET Framework.

 My specialisation technologies are C# and Python.